 Jacob says he spent four or five days a week doing eight hours of programming in the month leading up to the competition.

-Callum says Jacob was also a keen observer of the other teams in order to gain a competitive edge for his crew.
+Callum says Jacob was also a keen observer of the other teams to gain a competitive edge for his crew.

 "Jacob's a downright scout for robotics," says Callum, Toni adding that "scouting", or seeing what the other teams are up to with their robots, is an important part of the sport.